Conflict Avoidance in Social Navigation -- a Survey: Introduction

-This survey focuses on three requirements that separate ``Social Navigation'' from more general navigation.
+In the general social navigation setting, a social agent is an agent (either human or robot) that is aware of the objectives of others (human or robot) and considers them in its behavior, either by adjusting its policy or by indicating why it chose a potentially “anti-social” behavior.
+This general definition is quite broad, encompassing a wide variety of multi-agent navigation scenarios, including those that involve only robots.
+In practice, the term ``social navigation'' usually refers to a more human-centric perspective.
+Thus, this survey focuses on three requirements that separate human-centric social navigation from more general social navigation.
 These requirements are: \begin{enumerate} \item There exists an autonomously navigating agent.
-The agent has a specific, reachable navigational goal that it needs to reach. \item There exists one (or more) human pedestrian(s). \item Navigation takes place in natural environments ``in the wild'', rather than in specifically built environments or labs. \end{enumerate}
+The agent has a specific, reachable navigational goal. \item There exists one (or more) humans or animals in the environment. \item The interaction takes place in the real world (either a controlled or natural environment), not in simulation. \end{enumerate}

-Many works discuss challenges that occur when only one or two of these requirements are met.
-Tele-operation of robots is widely investigated within HRI, but it is not consistent with (1).
+Many papers have discussed challenges that occur when only one or two of these requirements are met.
+Teleoperation of robots is widely investigated within HRI, but it is not consistent with (1).
 The multi-agent systems (MAS) and distributed planning communities focus on constructing algorithms for multi-robot navigation, which do not meet requirement (2).
-Even within the HRI community, many works describe progress in social navigation in artificial settings or simulations rather than in real world environments, such that requirement (3) does not hold.
+Even within the HRI community, many works describe progress in social navigation in simulations rather than in real world environments, so that requirement (3) does not hold.
 Significant work has been done in the graphics community to model crowds and swarms, but these works also do not meet requirement (3).
-While this survey cites many works in which not all of the above requirements hold, because of their contributions to our understanding of social navigation, our main focus is on works that meet all three requirements.
+Our main focus is on papers that meet all three requirements.
+This survey also cites some papers for which not all of the above requirements hold, due to their contributions to our understanding of social navigation.
+In cases where the underlying scope of a paper is not fully aligned with this survey, we indicate the requirements that do hold on the first occasion that the paper is referenced.
+For example: \citet{walter1950imitation}$^{R1,R3}$ is a work in which there is an autonomous agent (R1) --- a mechanical ``turtle'' that navigates in the wild (R3) --- but no human pedestrians are present (R2).